(800) 892-4772

 2. Health coach.
 A health coach works with clients to reach physical health goals.
 They help clients set goals, make healthy lifestyle and diet changes, and find the motivation to achieve their goals.
 They provide education, motivation, and strategies and act as guides and cheerleaders for clients on health journeys.

 These two professions have a lot in common.
 They both require expertise in health and fitness.
 They involve working with and educating clients, helping them meet goals.
 Both require a passion for wellness, a willingness to keep learning, and an ability to work with people and provide motivation and inspiration.
-There are also important differences:
+There are also important differences.

-The Scope of Practice
+The Coaching Scope of Practice

 Personal training is strictly about fitness, even if the client has personal goals for getting healthier or losing weight.
-A skilled trainer creates workouts and instructs clients in how to exercise effectively and with proper form.
+A skilled trainer creates workouts and instructs clients on how to exercise effectively and with proper form.

 Health coaching has a wider scope.
 It involves many aspects of physical health, including fitness and weight, nutrition and diet, stress management, sleep hygiene, time management, and lifestyle habits like drinking and smoking.